 |Meal plan options||Average cost per meal||Shipping costs||Average prep time|

-|Green Chef||Weekly subscription, with 2-person and family plans available||$12.99||$8.99 per box||30 minutes|
+|Green Chef||Weekly subscription, with two-, four-, or six-person plans available||$12.99||$9.99 per box||30 minutes|

-|Factor 75||Weekly subscription||$11.00 to $15.00||Varies by location||Ready-made meals, just heat and eat|
+|Factor||Weekly subscription||$11.00 to $15.00||$9.99 per order||Ready-made meals, just heat and eat|

 Companies That Deliver Keto Meals

 “Keto meal delivery services are growing in popularity,” Leman says.
-“For people who don’t cook or don’t have the time or patience to plan and prep keto meals, a meal delivery service is certainly worth considering.
+“For people who don’t cook or don’t have the time or patience to plan and prepare keto meals, a meal delivery service is certainly worth considering.
 Although cost is also a factor, the value of having a keto-approved, prepared meal home-delivered could outweigh the monetary concerns.”

 Several companies offer keto-specific meal plans.
 Below is a breakdown of some of the top keto meal delivery options, both ready-to-assemble programs that require some prep and cooking and some pre-made meals that simply need to be reheated.

-— Choose three meals per week.
+— Choose three or four meals per week.

-— Family-friendly options serve four.
+— Family-friendly options serve four or six.

 — Easy to assemble and cook recipes.

-— Calorie counts vary by recipe but range from about 400 to 700 calories per serving.
+— Calorie counts vary by recipe but range from about 600 to 800 calories per serving.

 The company also promises “quick and easy recipes,” with step-by-step instructions, tips and photos.
 Most meals can be ready in about 30 minutes and involve basic cooking skills and utensils.

-Green Chef’s pricing is “based on the plan you choose and how many people will be eating each dinner.”
-The two-person plan includes three dinners for two people or six servings per box.
-With the family plan, each box contains two dinners for a family of four or eight servings per box.
+Green Chef’s pricing is based on the plan you choose and how many people will be eating each dinner.
+The two-person plan includes three dinners for two people or six servings per box, or four dinners for two people — a total of eight servings per box.

-Sample meal: pork chops with tzatziki, served with roasted garlicky tomatoes and chard salad with feta cheese.
+Sample meal: Pork chops with tzatziki, served with roasted garlicky tomatoes and chard salad with feta cheese.

 — Cook time: 35 minutes.